Detention dam: Purposes

 People build detention dams for purposes that include: flood control, flow rate restriction, subsurface water replenishment, and sediment trapping.
 Detention dams are common in flood prone areas for flood control.
 A detention dam is built at an elevation above the flood prone zone.
 Flood water collects in the basin above the dam and is released at a flow rate the flood zone and channel can accommodate.
 Channels can include dikes, canals, streams, drain pipes, and rivers.
 The basin above a flood detention dam should remain at the lowest water level to prevent overtopping.
 Overtopping is when the water level behind the dam exceeds the dam crest height.
 The dam crest is the top edge of the dam.
 Overtopping is caused by extreme flooding or severe waves.
 The severe waves can be a result of high winds, landslides, and earthquakes.
 The detention dam design must take into account the probability of overtopping occurring and be designed accordingly.
 Detention dams built to restrict flow rate regulate the amount water released into channels.
-Detentions dams used to replenishment the subsurface water or groundwater hold surface runoff to allow the ground to absorb the water.
+Detentions dams used to replenish the subsurface water or groundwater hold surface runoff to allow the ground to absorb the water.
 Groundwater is water that has drained into an aquifer due to the force of gravity.
 An aquifer is layers of permeable soils and rocks below the earth's surface that allow water to accumulated between the rocks and soils.
 Debris dams are a type of detention dam used to collect sediment to prevent it from flowing into areas where large sediment buildup may be damaging.